 If you're an artist looking to get art commissions, below are the 8 places you should be on:

-MadeMay is a marketplace platform dedicated for art commissions for artists, sculptors, and embroiderers.
+MadeMay is a marketplace platform dedicated for art commissions for artists, sculptors, embroiderers, designers, and more.

-To get listed on MadeMay, you can submit an artist application here.
+To join MadeMay, you can get started here.

 Many cities throughout the USA and world have their own local artist hub.
 For example, the Guild of Boston Artists.